vicsz/pcf-tasks-demo/README.md

 Note:  We deploy with no default routes created, and with 0 initial instance running.

-> **Discussion Item** : long runnings instances vs one-off "jobs , including cost considerations
+> **Discussion Item** : long runnings instances vs one-off "jobs , including cost considerations and use cases

 # 6. Run your Helloworld Task one-off in PCF as a task